The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \subsubsection{Time to Correct Submission}

 Figure~\ref{fig:time} shows the time taken by teams to submit their first correct answer in LSC'24.
 In KIS tasks, most teams submitted correct answers within 100--200 seconds, with a median time (of all correct submissions) of 132 seconds.
 There seems to be no clear correlation between the time taken to submit the first correct answer and the overall score.
-In QA tasks, the time to correct submission was generally shorter.
+In QA tasks, the time to correct the submission was generally shorter.
 Going down the leaderboard, the time taken to submit the first correct answer increased, then decreased again for the lowest-scoring teams.
 This suggests that the lowest-scoring teams struggled to submit a correct answer for many queries, but when they did, they did so quickly.
 The middle-scoring teams took longer to submit their first correct answer; however, they managed to submit more correct answers overall, leading to higher scores.
 A more consistent pattern is observed in Ad-hoc tasks, where the time to the first correct submission is generally inversely proportional to the overall score.
 Teams that took longer to submit the first correct answer tended to have lower scores, while those that submitted correct answers quickly achieved higher scores.
-This indicates that efficient query formulation and retrieval strategies are crucial for success in Ad-hoc tasks. \Figure[h][width=1.0\textwidth]{Figures/time_24}{Time to first correct submission in LSC 2024. }
+This indicates that efficient query formulation and retrieval strategies are crucial for success in Ad-hoc tasks. \Figure[h][width=1.0\textwidth]{Figures/time_24}{Time to first correct submission in LSC 2024. } We now turn to score distributions to characterise consistency across tasks and teams.